 About Meadow

-Meadow is a female Labrador Retriever about 3 years old.
+Meadow is a female Labrador Retriever over 3 years old.
 Carefully selected as a great representative of her breed, Laurie decided to make her part of their program.
 Laurie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level